esesmuedgars/IdeaKit/README.md

 ### Introducing `ShazamKit`

 [Apple](https://twitter.com/apple) in their news [article](https://developer.apple.com/news/?id=s0s8up0f) announced `ShazamKit`.
-Framework uses a unique acoustic signature of an audio recording to find a match to the millions of songs in a vast catalog or to make any prerecorded audio recognizable by building custom catalog using audio from video, podcasts, etc. Apple provides beta [sample code](https://developer.apple.com/documentation/shazamkit/building_a_custom_catalog_and_matching_audio) on matching the audio to a custom reference signature and associated metadata (sample code is associated with WWDC21 session [video](https://developer.apple.com/videos/play/wwdc2021/10045) where [Alex Telek](https://twitter.com/alextelek) guides viewers through the process of using exact audio matching to recognize audio against a custom catalog).
+Framework uses a unique acoustic signature of an audio recording to find a match to the millions of songs in a vast catalog or to make any prerecorded audio recognizable by building custom catalog using audio from video, podcasts, etc. Apple provides beta [sample code](https://developer.apple.com/documentation/shazamkit/building_a_custom_catalog_and_matching_audio) on matching the audio to a custom reference signature and associated metadata (sample code is associated with WWDC21 [session](https://developer.apple.com/videos/play/wwdc2021/10045) where [Alex Telek](https://twitter.com/alextelek) guides viewers through the process of using exact audio matching to recognize audio against a custom catalog).

 ### Simulating adverse networking environments with Network Link Conditioner